 Look at etching or drypoint prints by Rembrandt, Whistler, or Duerr to see some of what can be done using the intaglio process.
-These prints are made by creating texture on a place, filling the texture with ink, and using a press to transfer the ink to paper.
+These prints are made by creating texture on a plate, filling the texture with ink, and using a press to transfer the ink to paper.
 It is one of the oldest and most used printing processes that, different from relief printing, works from below the surface.
-Students will use drypoint to create images on copper places which will then be inked and printed using a state of the art Takach press.
+Students will use drypoint to create images on copper plates, which will then be inked and printed using a state of the art Takach press.

 This class qualifies students to independently use the Print Studio.